kywch/puffer-phc/README.md

 * The PPO and CARBS sweep code is from: [PufferLib](https://github.com/PufferAI/PufferLib)
 * Sample motion data is from: [CMU Motion Capture Dataset](http://mocap.cs.cmu.edu/), Subject 5, Motion 6

-Please follow the lisence of the above repositories for usage.
+Please follow the license of the above repositories for usage.